FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_serverLicenses/t_st_serverLicenses.md

     "title": "Update SecureTransport licenses",
     "linkTitle": "Update SecureTransport licenses",
     "weight": "230"
 }To obtain the text files that contains the server licenses, contact Axway Global Support.
-For contact information, see [Get more help](get_more_help0.htm).
+For contact information, see [*Get more help* on page 1](get_more_help.htm).

 1. Select **Setup > Server License**.
     The *Server License* page is displayed.